akhilvasvani/border-crossing-analysis/README.md

 This will not work: ```python3 ./src/border_analytics.py ./input/Border_Crossing_Entry_data.csv ./output/report.csv```

 I did this because there is now a clear distinction between input and output.

+Added in my own unit test cases to help debug and ran the test case provided!

 ## References